Sikerdebaard/income-tax-optimizer/README.md

 ### Step 4: Further optimizations

-To achieve even better results, we can run the `scipy.optimizer.minimize` function with the Nelder-Mead method on the top-10 results of the random search.
+To achieve even better results, we can run the `scipy.optimizer.minimize` function with the Nelder-Mead method, using the top-10 results of the random search as the starting parameters.
 This method can potentially find a slightly better local minimum, resulting in a slightly more favorable tax return.
 However, it should be noted that the improvement in tax return is usually only a few euros as compared to the random search.

 Running this optimizer may take around 30 minutes to complete.